Edition 1

 -Dqpid.thread_factory="org.apache.qpid.thread.RealtimeThreadFactory"This ensures that the JMS Client will use

-s instead of java.lang.Thread
+javax.realtime.RealtimeThreads instead of java.lang.Threads.

 -Dqpid.rt_thread_priority=30By default, the priority is set at 20.

-option specifies the directory used for for the persistence store and any configuration information.
-The default directory is /var/lib/qpidd
+--store-dir option specifies the directory used for for the persistence store and any configuration information.
+The default directory is /var/lib/qpidd.
+See Table 4.1, “Persistence Options” for options on how to change this behaviour.

-command line tool.
+qpid-config command line tool.
 See the Programming in Apache Qpid guide for more information about creating client applications.

-Persistence Options | |
+| Persistence Options | |

 --data-dir